 Because the starting point is nice, it always motivates you.
 Humans are somehow moved by what is new.
 Just think about when you receive a present, when you buy new clothes, a new computer or even a car, and the feeling you have when touching these items for the first time.
 But then, after the sparkle is gone, very little is left to keep you going.

-And that is where the discipline comes in hand, the number one tool which differentiates the weak from the strong.
+And there is where the discipline comes in hand, the number one tool which differentiates the weak from the strong.
 The thinkers from the doers.
 The poor from the rich.

 It is how you can turn any activity into a habit, by doing it everyday, so that you can give a structure to your dreams and become successful.